 These children are still alive.
 Some are turning age 5.
 They’re sitting up on their own.
-He shows more videos.
+He showed more videos.

-“These kids are eating normally,” Kaspar marvels.
+“These kids are eating normally,” Kaspar marveled.
 “One of these has achieved a milestone I haven’t: They’re bilingual.”

 Credits his team

 It’s clear he loves what he does and knows why he does it.
-And he spends as much time crediting his team as he does the science itself.
+And he spent as much time crediting his team as he did the science itself.

-“We’ve broken the barrier of giving the world’s largest amount of gene therapy safely,” he says.
+“We’ve broken the barrier of giving the world’s largest amount of gene therapy safely,” he said.
 “But how do you scale this?”

 It’s the same driver: Make it accessible.

 For Kaspar, that means making a test for SMA part of the standard battery of tests in a newborn screening.
 It’s a blood draw.